-(a) The Executive Assistant is responsible for taking and distributing minutes at all STAG Committee, CSA General Council, and CSA Executive Council meetings.
-The Assistant works closely with the VPCR to plan and execute Tour De Commerce.
-An additional responsibility is to help with the planning and execution of council events including but not limited to the CSA General Council Retreat and Holiday Party.
-The Executive Assistant should work with the President to ensure co-curricular record accreditation is in order, and assist the President with the coordination of Sony Study Centre access.
+- (a) The Executive Assistant is responsible for taking and distributing minutes at all STAG Committee, CSA General Council, and CSA Executive Council meetings. - (b) The Executive Assistant should assist the President with the coordination of Sony Study Centre access and update the CSA Calendar on the website. - (c) An additional responsibility is to help with the planning and execution of council events including but not limited to the CSA General Council Retreat and Holiday Party.